 There was significant growth in 2020-21, which comes with many challenges.
 Although we were able to hire new staff, we have found it difficult to have time to orientate them as we would in previous years.
-Fortunately for us, our new teachers are amazing and have contributed greatly to the innovative and engaging course designs.
+With a few retirements, we were able to maintain our new staff and with a few less full-time students, we have more time to spend coaching, supporting, and training these teachers and support staff.

 GHLA has a high proportion of coded students.
-In 2019-20, 20% of our high school students were coded.
-In order to provide supports and set goals, each student receives an individual plan (IPP or ISP) where the student and parents work with staff to set specific goals and teachers utilize strategies to allow the student to have the best success in their program.
-In Sept of 2020, more coded students joined our program, some simply with mental health concerns due to the pandemic and its affect on the general population.
+In order to provide supports and set goals, each coded student receives an individual plan (IPP or ISP) where the student and parents work with staff to set specific goals and teachers utilize strategies to allow the student to have the best success in their program.
+In 2020 and again in 2021, we have witnessed an increase of students who suffer anxieties and mental health issues.

 Each year, every teacher works on developing more courses.
 Some do this by developing a full 1, 3 or 5 credit course from scratch, others works with their already existing course materials and re-develop it info a new engaging package of courses.
 This includes improvements to existing courses or full development of courses not yet completed.
-The focus in 2020 is to add more engaging videos and interactive tools to our existing academic courses as well as developing a 3rd second language, German and adding multiple CTS credits in the area of communications and technology as well as foods.
+The focus in 2020 was to add more engaging videos and interactive tools to our existing academic courses as well as developing a 3rd second language, German and adding multiple CTS credits in the area of communications and technology as well as foods.
+Not only did we surpass this goal, but we now have 60 plus CTS options for students.

 The above course development, combined with PD as a staff and as a school division has allowed our teachers to choose what we do well to publish, share and celebrate our powerful learning stories.
 This continues to be our focus.
+Our teachers work on site and collaborate often.
+Many encourage and motivate each other into making their own courses better.

 Unlike most Golden Hills Schools, The Learning Academy does not cater to a specific community.
 The online and distance education option is designed to reach students well beyond Golden Hills.
 This presents many challenges.
-For instance, we often have a particularly large number of students enrolled in one particular course, some taking the course on-line, and others take it through the distance education modules.
+For instance, we often have a particularly large number of students enrolled in one particular course.
 Included in such a class are a number of students from other schools, many of them having multiple entry points.
 Understandably, the challenges that exist for the teacher of any given course may include adjusting due dates and scheduling exams, providing tutoring time online, over the phone or in person as well as dealing with any technical issues.
 Where teachers in a classroom can tackle lessons as a whole, our teachers need the time to offer one-on-one time.
 Our staff is incredibly dynamic, flexing their schedule and balancing their courses to meet the needs of each individual student.
 With very few full-time students, our few teachers are required to meet so many diverse demands.
 We continue to seek ways to run more efficiently while still providing a high level of service.